mu-semtech/mu-project/README.md

 #### Hooking things up with docker-compose

 Alter the `docker-compose.yml` file so it contains all microservices you need.
 The example content should be clear, but you can find more information in the [Docker Compose documentation](https://docs.docker.com/compose/).
-Don't remove the `identifier` and `db` container, they are respectively the entry-point and the database of your application.
+Don't remove the `identifier` and `database` container, they are respectively the entry-point and the database of your application.
 Don't forget to link the necessary microservices to the dispatcher and the database to the microservices.

 #### Configure the dispatcher